 NatWest’s social finance charity, Social and Community Capital (S&CC), supports community businesses that find it difficult to secure mainstream finance.
 These include social enterprises, charities, counselling providers, community lenders and cooperatives.

-S&CC wanted to showcase their important work internally and externally, encourage other community businesses to apply for funding and support, and also highlight the great work the individual organisations are doing in the community.
+S&CC wanted to showcase its work, encouraging other community businesses to apply for funding and support, and to highlight the great work the individual organisations are doing within their communities.

-Filming took place at each organisation’s location where we filmed key contributors who shared their stories, communicated their passion and showed viewers the beneficial impact the funding and support provided by NatWest and Ulster Bank has made to each organisation and the people they help.
+Filming took place at each organisation’s location with key contributors who shared their stories, communicating their passion and showing the beneficial impact the support provided by NatWest and Ulster Bank has on each organisation and the communities they help.

-The videos were uploaded to the S&CC website and internally across NatWest and all of the bank’s brands.
-Megan Peat, CEO, NatWest Social & Community Capital commented: “The case-study films have been hugely valuable tools for us, helping to bring our work to life, and we are better known and better understood in the sector at large and within the wider bank as a result.”
+The videos are on the S&CC website, as well as internally across NatWest and all of the bank’s brands.
+They are also shown at events across the country to engage stakeholders and future beneficiaries.
+Megan Peat, CEO, NatWest Social & Community Capital, says: “The case study films have been hugely valuable tools for us, helping to bring our work to life.
+We are better known and better understood in the sector at large, and within the wider bank, as a result.”

 John Murray, who works closely with Monkey Park for S&CC, says: “Wow!
 I think the video is incredible.
 It captures the essence of what a community hub is.
 I really like the comments from the interviewees and the message around the importance of a sustainable business model, with the funding for the asset to be owned by the community, which is especially important when we share the video at events and with our clients and colleagues.”